erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 As a general rule, you can use /usr/share/wordlists/rockyou.txt file to decrypt/crack hashes you found on the lab machines and you will be most likely successful with rockyou if the hash you found is supposed to be cracked.
 You can use johntheripper or hashcat for password cracking, I used hashcat with my low end Nvidia GPU which is still thousands times faster then john since john uses CPU to crack hashes/passwords.
 Only other wordlists you will need are on Seclists which I gave link on resources section.

-You will mostly never need to bruteforce any user login page during your PWK but never forget to try default user/passwords like admin/admin admin/password and check the application default passwords from google.
+You will mostly never need to brute force any user login page during your PWK but never forget to try default user/passwords like admin/admin admin/password and check the application default passwords from google.

 ## 9. Hints for Lab Machines

 Offsec provides student forums where you can find useful information about the course.
 Forums also contains a section for lab machines but I generally suggest to avoid hints from the forums as much as possible.
 In order to get most out of PWK, you will need to do lots of research and you will get furious from time to time but believe me on this, frustration is normal while learning pentesting.
 Do not forget that you will be on your own on your exam, so try to avoid forum hints as much as you can since I have seen some detailed spoilers on the forums.
 You can go to Offsec support page and ask your questions on live chat where you won't be given easy answers and it'll help you find out the intended way while not killing your learning.

-You can ofcourse use forums to find if you missed another path to root a machine after you rooted since there are generally more then one path to root machines on the labs.
+You can of course use forums to find if you missed another path to root a machine after you rooted since there are generally more then one path to root machines on the labs.
 Each different path to root a machine will teach you something new.
 Since labs isn't a CTF, you should look to learn but not to get flags.

 You can also use InfoSec Prep discord channel's lab machine channels to ask about lab machines.
 People will help you over DM but not in public as it's against the server rules.